-How does a mortgage for people on Centrelink work?
+How do mortgages for people on Centrelink work?

-Jane is currently receiving Centrelink benefits and applies for a home loan
+Example: Jane applies for a home loan while on Centrelink

 Jane calculated what she could borrow based on her income alone and found that she would only be able to look at homes that cost around $396,000.
 Once she added the additional $200 she received weekly through her Centrelink benefit that number jumped to over $415,000.
 Since her children were still young, she was able to find a bank that met her in the middle and allowed her to borrow $400,000 to purchase a new home.